 Entry fees (2018): Adult 19$, kids (3-17) 9.5$, family packages available.
 Sepaq members receive a discount on ticket price.
 See website for more details.

 Parking: Free (P1, P2, P3)

 Suitable for baby strollers (depends on weather), lifts are available

-Important tip for visitors during winter time: gear up well (clothing) as the buildings are separated from one another and only accessible via outdoor paths.
+An important tip for visitors during wintertime: gear up well (clothing) as the buildings are separated from one another and only accessible via outdoor paths.
 At the ‘Le Pavillion des Eaux’, you will be able to hang your coats and enjoy the 3 floors easily.

 At the Ray station, you will be able to touch the rays at the pool where they swim.
 Don’t forget to wash your hands before and after contact.

-The ‘Pavilion des Eaux’ is a 3 floors building with different aquatic animals on each floor.
-Once you enter the building, on the left there is a small cafeteria and the visit begins on the right hand side.
+The ‘Pavilion des Eaux’ is a large building and the aquatic animals are spread over three floors.
+Once you enter the building, on the left there is a small cafeteria and the visit begins on the right-hand side.